 '''

--- Explanation of message fields and variables:

-ClientChallenge - The 8-byte challenge message generated by

-the client.

-LmChallengeResponse - The LM response to the server challenge.

-Computed by the client.

-NegFlg, User, UserDom - Defined in section 3.1.1.

-NTChallengeResponse - The NT response to the server challenge.
+--- NTChallengeResponse -: The NT response to the server challenge.

-Computed by the client.

-Passwd - Password of the user.
-If the password is longer than

-14 characters, then the LMOWF v1 cannot be computed.
-For LMOWF

-v1, if the password is shorter than 14 characters, it is padded

-by appending zeroes.

-ResponseKeyNT - Temporary variable to hold the results of

-calling NTOWF().

-ResponseKeyLM - Temporary variable to hold the results of

-calling LMGETKEY.

-CHALLENGE MESSAGE.ServerChallenge - The 8-byte challenge message

-generated by the server.
+'''

+- Computed This field is computed by the client. - Passwd-: Password of the user.
+If the password is longer than 14 characters, then the LMOWF v1 cannot be computed.
+For LMOWF v1, if the password is shorter than 14 characters, it is padded by appending zeroes. - ----ResponseKeyNT-: Temporary variable to hold the results of calling NTOWF(). - ResponseKeyLM-: Temporary variable to hold the results of calling LMGETKEY. - CHALLENGE_MESSAGE.ServerChallenge-: The 8-byte challenge message generated by the server.

+'''

 -- Functions Used:

 Z(M) - Defined in section 6.

 Define NTOWFv1(Passwd, User, UserDom) as MD4(UNICODE(Passwd))

 EndDefine

 Define LMOWFv1(Passwd, User, UserDom) as

-ConcatenationOf( DES( UpperCase( Passwd)[0..6], "KGS!@#$%"),
+ConcatenationOf( DES( UpperCase( Passwd) [0..6], "KGS!@#$%"),

 DES( UpperCase( Passwd) [7..13], "KGS!@#$%"))

 EndDefine

-Set ResponseKeyNT to NTOWFv1 (Passwd, User, UserDom)
+Set ResponseKeyNT to NTOWFv1(Passwd, User, UserDom)

-Set ResponseKeyLM to LMOWFv1( Passwd, User, UserDom )
+Set ResponseKeyLM to LMOWFv1 ( Passwd, User, UserDom )

 Define ComputeResponse(NegFlg, ResponseKeyNT, ResponseKeyLM,

 CHALLENGE MESSAGE.ServerChallenge, ClientChallenge, Time, ServerName)

 As

 If (User is set to "" AND Passwd is set to "")

 -- Special case for anonymous authentication

 Set NtChallengeResponseLen to 0

 Set NtChallengeResponseMaxLen to 0

 Set NtChallengeResponseBufferOffset to 0

 Set LmChallengeResponse to Z(1)

 ElseIf

 If (NTLMSSP NEGOTIATE EXTENDED SESSIONSECURITY flag is set in NegFlg)

-Set NtChallengeResponse to DESL (ResponseKeyNT,
+Set NtChallengeResponse to DESL(ResponseKeyNT,

 MD5 (ConcatenationOf (CHALLENGE MESSAGE.ServerChallenge,

 ClientChallenge))[0..7])

 Set LmChallengeResponse to ConcatenationOf{ClientChallenge,

-Z(16)}
+7 (16) }

 Else

 Set NtChallengeResponse to DESL(ResponseKeyNT,

 CHALLENGE MESSAGE.ServerChallenge)

+'''

+'''

 If (NoLMResponseNTLMv1 is TRUE)

 Set LmChallengeResponse to NtChallengeResponse

 Else

-Set LmChallengeResponse to DESL (ResponseKeyLM,
+Set LmChallengeResponse to DESL(ResponseKeyLM,

-CHALLENGE MESSAGE.ServerChallenge)
+CHALLENGE_MESSAGE.ServerChallenge)

 EndIf

 EndIf

 EndIf

 Set SessionBaseKey to MD4(NTOWF)

 '''